 Homemade Cinnamon Rolls

-Hi Everyone, these Homemade Cinnamon Rolls are the kind you dream about, they are just like bakery style cinnamon rolls.
-Nice and large but they are also gooey due to being baked with heavy cream poured over them and being topped with cream cheese frosting.
+These homemade cinnamon rolls are the kind you dream about, just like bakery style cinnamon rolls.
+Nice and big and gooey!
+They are baked with heavy cream poured on top then smothered with cream cheese frosting.

 Ah, they’ll have you floating in cinnamon roll heaven.
 This recipe makes plenty of cream cheese frosting too, enough for each cinnamon roll to get its fair share.

-They are the perfect partner to a hot cup of coffee or tea and the kind of food you want to linger over on a Saturday or Sunday morning.
+Warm cinnamon rolls are the perfect partner to a hot cup of coffee or tea, the kind of food you want to linger over on a Saturday morning.

-You can make these the night before so that you can easily reheat them in the morning which is what I usually do.
+If you like, you can bake these the night before so you can easily reheat them in the morning, which is what I usually do.

 Ingredients for Homemade Cinnamon Rolls